Develop, Test, and Deploy

 Select the Type of environment that you want.

 You can select either Load Balanced or a Single Instance environment.
 For more information, see Environment Types.

 For single-instance environments, load balancing, autoscaling, and the health check URL settings don't apply.

 Click Deploy with a key pair.

 Right-click anywhere inside the key pair list menu and select New Key Pair.
-The Create New Key Pair dialog box appears.

 Select an instance profile.